darKoub/PMQA-gatsby-netlify-cms/src/pages/pastMeetups/index.md

 ---
 templateKey: past-meetups-page
-title: Past Meetups
+title: Past Events
-path: /meetups
 seo:
-  browserTitle: Past Meetups | JS Wakanda
+  browserTitle: Past Events| Workshops
-  description: View the topics that were presented at past JavaScript Montreal meetups.
+  description: View the topics that were presented at past events.
-  title: Past Meetups | JavaScript Wakanda
+  title: Past Events| Workshops
 ---

-Here are some of the subjects we've covered in past meetups.
-If you're interested in participating by giving a talk, don't worry too much if we've touched on the subject before.
-New people join every day and there are a lot of subjects warranting a re-visit.
+PMQA is a non–profit association, which promotes the professional interests of its members, who are engaged in management and quality.

+Our Goal and Objectives

+To promote the professional interests of its members

+To improve knowledge and skills of members in relevant interest areas

+To provide an outlet for professional networking and social interactions between members and the public at large

+To establish relationships with other like-minded organizations, with the intent of promoting the Association’s interests